akdmousom/C/C_QUESTION_ANSWER.md

 - [ ] No

 Most C programs contain many statements.
-The statements are executed, one by one, in the same order as they are written
+The statements are executed, one by one, in the same order as they are written.

+**3.** Is Single Quotes Allow In C?

+- [ ] Yes

+- [x] No

+When you are working with text, it must be wrapped inside double quotations marks ```""```